apiato/documentation/docs/main-components/routes.md

 ### Difference between Public & Private routes files {#difference-between-public-private-routes-files}

 apiato has 2 types of endpoints, Public (External) mainly for third parties clients, and Private (Internal) for your own Apps.
-This will help generating separate documentations for each and keep your internal API private.
+This will help to generate separate documentations for each and keep your internal API private.